jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 **Azure Monitor**: [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers&#39; Azure resources.

-**Application Insights**: [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+**Application Insights**: [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview) is an extensible Application Performance Management service for web developers on multiple platforms.
 Application Insights detects performance anomalies and customers can use it to monitor the live web application.
 It includes powerful analytics tools to help customers diagnose issues and to understand what users actually do with their app.
 It&#39;s designed to help customers continuously improve performance and usability.

 ## Threat model